noahvarghese/encryptTool/README.md

   git clone https://github.com/noahvarghese/cryptoTool
   ```

-1. **Secure Password**
+1. **Secure Password/Key**

   - Navigate to url pointing to app
-  - Paste in password to be encrypted
+  - Paste in password/key to be encrypted
   - Make sure 'encrypt' is selected
   - Take result url encoded, and paste into config file for your project

 1. **Using Encrypted Password**

-  When going to use the encrypted password
+  When going to use the encrypted password/key

   - Send post request to tool with params:
       - crypt: {encrypt|decrypt}